Interview by Allan Gardner

-Matteo Zamagni is an Italian born new media artist, currently living and working in London.
+Matteo Zamagni is a new media artist living and working in London.
 Through the use of emerging technologies, Zamagni creates audiovisual works, performances and installations as a means of generating an immersive, physical experience within his works.
-Conceptually focused on the intersections between art, science and spirituality, Zamagni explores a myriad of thematic territory through his works.
-This ranges from ideas of human consciousness and our bodies as an interface through to the impact of mankind’s desire for progression on natural ecosystems and the repercussions therein.
+Conceptually focused on the intersections between art, science and spirituality, Zamagni explores many thematic territories through his works.
+This ranges from ideas of human consciousness and our bodies as an interface to the impact of mankind’s desire for progression on natural ecosystems and the repercussions therein.

 Horror Vacui (translated roughly to ‘fear of emptiness’ or ‘fear of empty space’) is a short film consisting of computer-aided, digitally reconstructed and real images of the natural and built environment.
 Set into two acts, the film appears to juxtapose our perception of landscape in this changing world alongside a sort of dystopian reconstruction of brutalist utilitarian tower blocks, reaching impossibly high, slung up within inches of one another.

-You are a new media artist who uses technology as a tool ‘to explores themes of consciousness, the body as a perceptive interface, the expansive impact of mankind on the ecosystem as well as the recursive relation of natural phenomenon spanning across the observable world (in your words).’
-For those that are not familiar with your background; could you tell us a bit about it and how and when did the interest in technology, art and, science come out?
+You are a new media artist who uses technology as a tool ‘to explore themes of consciousness, the body as a perceptive interface, the expansive impact of mankind on the ecosystem as well as the recursive relation of natural phenomenon spanning across the observable world (in your words).’
+For those unfamiliar with your background, could you tell us a bit about it and how and when the interest in technology, art and science came out?

 My interest in art has been present since an early stage.
-At first through fine art, then moving into photography and digital photo manipulation, but It wasn’t until I moved to London at the age of 19 where I transitioned from stills to moving image and began slowly developing myself as an artist.
-For the past 6 years I lived in what once was a vibrant, unique community of artists known as Hackney Wick an industrial area in the outskirts of London, now assaulted by property developers; being part of a community made me grow incredibly both artistically and personally.
+At first through fine art, then moved into photography and digital photo manipulation.
+Still, It wasn’t until I moved to London at the age of 19 that I transitioned from stills to moving images and began slowly developing myself as an artist.
+For the past 6 years, I lived in what once was a vibrant, unique community of artists known as Hackney Wick, an industrial area on the outskirts of London, now assaulted by property developers; being part of a community made me grow incredibly artistically and personally.

-On the other hand of the spectrum, another part of my works are somehow stripped from the mystical aspect and touches the ground on the contaminated earth, a product of our decadent civilisation and the inability to maintain the natural balance.
-Themes such as Overpopulation and overconsumption, waste, exhaustion of natural resources, gas emissions and so forth have brought a fast approaching climate change that is now threatening our very existence;
+On the other hand of the spectrum, another part of my work is somehow stripped from the mystical aspect.
+It touches the ground on the contaminated earth, a product of our decadent civilisation and the inability to maintain the natural balance.
+Themes such as Overpopulation and overconsumption, waste, exhaustion of natural resources, gas emissions and so forth have brought a fast-approaching climate change that is now threatening our existence.

-My current practice addresses the above-mentioned themes through video works, Interactive real-time installations and performances as well as immersive experiences using VR and sensory stimulation.
+My current practice addresses the above-mentioned themes through video works, Interactive real-time installations and performances, and immersive experiences using VR and sensory stimulation.

-Horror Vacui is an experimental three-minute short that film that juxtaposes real images of forests and mountains with metropolitan areas.
+Horror Vacui is an experimental three-minute short film that juxtaposes real images of forests and mountains with metropolitan areas.
 What is the intellectual process behind this project?
-What do you want to bring to the audience that interacts with Horror Vacui?
+What do you want to bring to the audience interacting with Horror Vacui?

-The video isn’t necessarily a dystopia, but rather depicts the present condition of anxiety and uncertainty about the future of mankind.
-I am hoping for people to feel this pressure through the work, moreover by mixing CGI techniques and real footage I want them to question what is perceived to be seen as real and what isn’t, in reference to the senses and their biased interpretation or reality.
-I grew to question a lot my view of reality and its solidity on a daily basis, and thus I wanted to stimulate the viewer by making ask themselves a similar question.
+The video isn’t necessarily a dystopia but rather depicts the present condition of anxiety and uncertainty about the future of mankind.
+I am hoping for people to feel this pressure through the work.
+Moreover, by mixing CGI techniques and real footage, I want them to question what is perceived to be seen as real and what isn’t, in reference to the senses and their biased interpretation of reality.
+I grew to question a lot my view of reality and its solidity daily, and thus I wanted to stimulate the viewer by making them ask themselves a similar question.

-The title ‘Horror Vacui’ (Latin: fear of empty space) was a term used in the Middle Ages to describe the artistic obsession of filling every empty surface with decorative detail, this concept in the film is translated into the relationship between man and nature.
-On the other hand, it also refers to the ‘Fear of emptiness’ from a Buddhist perspective, which does not account the negative traits of the word, but rather refers to the fabric of reality stripped from the emotional and perceptive layers aka the subjective experience.
+The title ‘Horror Vacui’ (Latin: fear of empty space) was a term used in the Middle Ages to describe the artistic obsession of filling every empty surface with decorative detail.
+This concept in the film is translated into the relationship between man and nature.
+On the other hand, it also refers to the ‘Fear of emptiness’ from a Buddhist perspective, which does not account for the negative traits of the word, but rather refers to the fabric of reality stripped from the emotional and perceptive layers, aka the subjective experience.

-A lot of thought and technical execution went into it, thus far I think it is the most ambitious project I’ve embarked on.
-It consists of various techniques spanning across Photogrammetry, Organic & Fluid time based simulations, Satellite 8K + rasters, LIDAR point clouds (consisting of hundreds of millions points) further manipulated into a GIS (geographical information system) software, a specialised scientific tool for geological surveys, Google Earth Timelapse, 3D Modelling, Organic macro photography, aerial drone footage from multiple locations.
+A lot of thought and technical execution went into it.
+Thus far, I think it is the most ambitious project I’ve embarked on.
+It consists of various techniques spanning across Photogrammetry, Organic & Fluid time-based simulations, Satellite 8K + rasters, LIDAR point clouds (consisting of hundreds of millions of points) further manipulated into a GIS (geographical information system) software, a specialised scientific tool for geological surveys, Google Earth Timelapse, 3D Modelling, Organic macro photography, aerial drone footage from multiple locations.

 This project could not have happened without the support of my team: Guglielmo Barzacchini, Claudio Giambusso, Lorenzo Depascalis, Sabrina Haas, Lino Sabia and Thomas Weightman and the overwhelming support from Gazelli Art house and field.io